sztsam/HOO_TW-Discord-bot/docs/ennoblements.md

 ## List

-The following command lists all the monitors set to the server or a specific channel If no parameter is provided then lists all the monitors set to the server
+The following command lists all the monitors set to the server or a specific channel
+<br>If no parameter is provided then lists all the monitors set to the server

 ![ennoblement_list](images/ennoblements/list.jpg "ennoblement_list")